MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement/Update-MgBetaDeviceManagementUserExperienceAnalyticAppHealthApplicationPerformanceByAppVersionDetail.md

   - `[AppName <String>]`: The name of the application.
   - `[AppPublisher <String>]`: The publisher of the application.
   - `[AppVersion <String>]`: The version of the application.
   - `[DeviceCountWithCrashes <Int32?>]`: The total number of devices that have reported one or more application crashes for this application and version.
+Valid values 0 to 2147483647.
+Supports: $select, $OrderBy.
+Read-only.
 Valid values -2147483648 to 2147483647
-  - `[IsLatestUsedVersion <Boolean?>]`: Is the version of application the latest version for that app that is in use.
+  - `[IsLatestUsedVersion <Boolean?>]`: When TRUE, indicates the version of application is the latest version for that application that is in use.
+When FALSE, indicates the version is not the latest version.
+FALSE by default.
+Supports: $select, $OrderBy.
-  - `[IsMostUsedVersion <Boolean?>]`: Is the version of application the most used version for that app.
+  - `[IsMostUsedVersion <Boolean?>]`: When TRUE, indicates the version of application is the most used version for that application.
+When FALSE, indicates the version is not the most used version.
+FALSE by default.
+Supports: $select, $OrderBy.
+Read-only.

 `INPUTOBJECT <IDeviceManagementIdentity>`: Identity Parameter
   - `[AdvancedThreatProtectionOnboardingDeviceSettingStateId <String>]`: The unique identifier of advancedThreatProtectionOnboardingDeviceSettingState
+  - `[AlertRecordId <String>]`: The unique identifier of alertRecord
+  - `[AlertRuleId <String>]`: The unique identifier of alertRule
   - `[AndroidForWorkAppConfigurationSchemaId <String>]`: The unique identifier of androidForWorkAppConfigurationSchema
   - `[AndroidManagedStoreAppConfigurationSchemaId <String>]`: The unique identifier of androidManagedStoreAppConfigurationSchema
   - `[AppLogCollectionRequestId <String>]`: The unique identifier of appLogCollectionRequest
   - `[AssignmentFilterEvaluationStatusDetailsId <String>]`: The unique identifier of assignmentFilterEvaluationStatusDetails
+  - `[BrowserSharedCookieId <String>]`: The unique identifier of browserSharedCookie
+  - `[BrowserSiteId <String>]`: The unique identifier of browserSite
+  - `[BrowserSiteListId <String>]`: The unique identifier of browserSiteList
   - `[DataSharingConsentId <String>]`: The unique identifier of dataSharingConsent
   - `[DetectedAppId <String>]`: The unique identifier of detectedApp
   - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The unique identifier of deviceAndAppManagementAssignmentFilter